89.1201 - State Policy (Updated February 10, 2025)

 (4) the number of teachers and aides trained and the frequency, scope, and results of the professional development in approaches and strategies that support second language acquisition.

-(c) In addition, for those school districts that filed in the previous year and/or will be filing a bilingual education exception and/or ESL waiver in the current year, the annual district report of educational performance shall also reflect:
+(c) In addition, for those school districts that filed in the previous year and/or will be filing a bilingual exception and/or ESL waiver in the current year, the annual district report of educational performance shall also reflect:

-(2) the number of teachers for whom a bilingual education exception or ESL waiver was filed in the previous year who successfully obtained certification;
+(2) the number of teachers for whom a bilingual exception or ESL waiver was filed in the previous year who successfully obtained certification;

-(3) the frequency and scope of a comprehensive professional development plan, implemented as required under §89.1207 of this title (relating to Bilingual Education Exceptions and English as a Second Language Waivers), and results of such plan if a bilingual education exception and/or ESL waiver was filed in the previous school year; and
+(3) the frequency and scope of a comprehensive professional development plan, implemented as required under §89.1207 of this title (relating to Bilingual Exceptions and English as a Second Language Program Waivers), and results of such plan if a bilingual exception and/or ESL waiver was filed in the previous school year; and

 Statutory Authority: The provisions of this §89.1265 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-Source: The provisions of this §89.1265 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective April 18, 2002, 27 TexReg 3107; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415.
+Source: The provisions of this §89.1265 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective April 18, 2002, 27 TexReg 3105; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415; amended to be effective August 9, 2023, 48 TexReg 4247; amended to be effective February 10, 2025, 50 TexReg 765.